Ha-L0/Ha-L0.github.io/_posts/2022-12-03-[H4]-Proving-Grounds-Play-VULNHUB-Sunset-Decoy.md

 # discovery

-we are starting with a simple `nmap` port scan to identify the attack surface of the target.
+We are starting with a simple `nmap` port scan to identify the attack surface of the target.

 ## port scan
 ```bash